codepath/android_guides/Genymotion-2.0-Emulators-with-Google-Play-support.md

 7. Make sure to update to the latest version of Google Play Services by opening the "Play Store" app and then the "Maps" app to verify play services is running correctly.

+NO CONNECTION FOR GOOGLE PLAY : After installed google play if you have got problem like no connection, you need to be carefull to install right version that will match emulator version.
+For example Android 4.3 is API 18.
+If you install Samsung Galaxy S4 API 18 - 1080 x 1920 for genymotion emulator and install Google Services APK for Android 4.3, google play will work without any issue.
+The important point is google play API version and genymotion emulator device version.

 ### Enable GPS on Emulator

 Next, if you **don't have the emulator started yet**, be sure to boot the genymotion emulator from **within the Android Studio plugin**: